-Since writing my #25at25 Travel Bucket List for my 25th birthday last month I have been really focused on it, but some items I wanted to wait a while to do (like swimming with fish), but the opportunity to snorkel and conquer my BIGGEST FEAR presented itself while in Belize with my boyfriend.
+Since writing my #25at25 Travel Bucket List for my 25th birthday last month I have been really focused on it, but some items I wanted to wait a while to do (like swimming with fish), but the opportunity to snorkel IN BELIZE!!! and conquer my BIGGEST FEAR presented itself while in Belize with my boyfriend.
 Belize is a very popular snorkeling and diving location, so my boyfriend was determined to snorkel while we were there and ….yes, I let him talk me into it.

 Hol Chan literally means “Little Channel” in the Mayan Language.
-It’s a small, natural break in the Barrier Reef where the depth of the ocean ranges from 5 feet up to 30 feet in some areas. (still can’t believe I was swimming in 30 feet water!!!)
+It’s a small, natural break in the Barrier Reef where the depth of the ocean ranges from 5 feet up to about 30 feet in some areas. (still can’t believe I was swimming in 30 feet deep water!!!)
 Shark Ray Alley is a lot more shallow than Hol Chan, but it is still just as amazing.

 Since the reef is about 4 miles off the coast of Ambergris Caye we had to take a boat to our snorkeling sites.
 There were 2 other couples on the boat with us, along with our snorkeling instructor.
 One of the women was older and she mentioned that this was her 3rd time snorkeling, which was actually very relieving for me because I was TERRIFIED, but I figured if she could do it I could do it.
 Plus, our snorkeling instructor said “Don’t be scared.
 The fish won’t eat you.”
 He had a point.

 Once we got to Hol Chan our instructor briefed us and gave us a few safety tips.
 Then it was time to put both legs over the boat and jump in the water.
 Of course, I was the last one in.